-What is it about writing a synopsis that just kills me to do it?
-I had to write one recently, and it took me an embarrassingly long amount of time to get it done.
-I was sitting there, racking my brain for what I should include, how to convey the feel of the project, all while keeping it down to one page.
+What is it about writing a film synopsis that just kills me to do it?
+I had to write a script synopsis recently, and it took me an embarrassingly long amount of time to get it done.
+I was sitting there, racking my brain for what key details I should include, how to convey the feel of the project, all while keeping it down to one page.
 I found myself getting lost in my social media procrastination routine more than getting any actual writing done.
-It was awful, but I’ve suffered so that I can pass on advice to help you, dear reader!
+It was awful, but I've suffered so that I can pass on advice to help you, dear reader.

 Your synopsis will be used to help you sell your story.
 Think of it as a marketing tool.
 So, here are some tips on writing a synopsis.

-I think my problem with writing a synopsis is that I’ve written the story, so I know all the little details and all the minutiae of the piece, and sometimes I get bogged down in all that stuff.
-So, when you sit down to write your synopsis, focus on the broader, most important beats.
+I think my problem with writing a one-page synopsis is that I've already spent so much time on the writing process, and I've written the entire script, so I know all the little details and all the minutiae of the piece, and sometimes I get bogged down in all that stuff.
+So, when you sit down to write your synopsis, focus on the broader, most important beats and character arcs.

 How long should a synopsis be?

-Okay, so how do I approach a synopsis?
+Okay, so how do I approach a 1-page synopsis?